What is aortic dissection?

 If you have an aortic dissection, you may need to keep taking blood pressure medicine for the rest of your life and you will need regular checks with your doctor.

-Preventing aortic dissection
+Can aortic dissection be prevented?

 It is important to follow your doctor’s advice if you have an aortic aneurysm, a genetic condition that increases your risk of aortic dissection, or if you have a family history of the condition.